tzervas/codemate-hub/README.md

 ## GPU Support

-If you have NVIDIA GPU and nvidia-docker installed:
+If you have an NVIDIA GPU and nvidia-docker installed:

 1. Uncomment `runtime: nvidia` in `docker-compose.yml` (ollama service)
 2. Uncomment the `NVIDIA_VISIBLE_DEVICES` environment variable